 Morphine Addiction Treatment

-Treatment Centers for Morphine Addiction
+Treatment Centers For Morphine Addiction

-There are many treatments centers across the U.S. that are equipped to treat people addicted to morphine.
+There are many treatments centers across the US that are equipped to treat people addicted to Morphine.
 The best treatment centers for this addiction provide a physician-assisted detoxification program.

-Detox from Morphine
+Detox From Morphine

 - Depression and anxiety

 - Muscle spasms

 Morphine detox is not just uncomfortable — quitting cold turkey can increase inflammation and potentially cause damage to healthy brain cells, according to a study by the Georgetown University Medical Center.

 Doctor-assisted detox includes tapering down doses to slowly get the user off the drug.
 This may be done with Morphine itself or a substitute drug with similar effects.